robdodson/itshackademic/static/codelabs/1-polymer-first-app/5-finishing-touches.md

 </ul>

-The binding expression for `hidden` actually does the work of switching between the All and Favorites tabs.
+The binding expression for `hidden` actually does the work of switching between the Messages and Favorites tabs.
 The `hidden` attribute is a standard HTML5 attribute.
 The default Polymer style sheet includes a rule to style `hidden` as `display: none` for those browsers that don't support `hidden` natively.

 <hr>